Swasthik-253/Data-Cleaning-in-MySQL/README.md

 # Data-Cleaning-in-MySQL
-This project focuses on cleaning and standardizing layoff data using MySQL.
-The key tasks performed include:
+Layoff Data Cleaning & Exploratory Analysis Project in MySQL 🧹📊 This project focuses on cleaning and analyzing layoff data using MySQL.
+It comprises two main phases: data cleaning and exploratory data analysis (EDA).

+Data Cleaning Steps:

---Removing Duplicates: Identifying and removing duplicate rows based on key columns to ensure data uniqueness.
+Removing Duplicates: Identified and removed duplicate entries to maintain data accuracy.

---Standardizing Data: Cleaning up company, industry, and country names, and transforming date formats for consistency.
+Standardizing Data: Normalized data by cleaning up fields like company names, industries, country names, and dates.

---Handling Null Values: Filling missing industry values based on company names, and deleting rows with significant missing data.
+Handling Null Values: Addressed missing values by filling in relevant fields and removing records with excessive nulls.

---Dropping Unnecessary Columns: Removing irrelevant columns to streamline the dataset.
+Dropping Unnecessary Columns: Optimized the dataset by removing columns that were not needed for analysis.

+Exploratory Data Analysis:

+Analyzed key metrics, such as the total layoffs by company, industry, and country.

+Conducted time-series analysis to observe layoffs trends over months and years.

+Aggregated data by different fields to reveal insights into the impact on different industries, company stages, and countries.

+Implemented a rolling total to view cumulative layoffs over time and identified top companies with the highest layoffs each year.

+**This project highlights essential data cleaning techniques and explores valuable insights within the layoff data.**